PremierMcpe/TradeGui/README.md

 These events are defined in the `Events/` directory and can be listened to by other plugins or extended for custom logic.

-## Contributing

-We welcome contributions from the community.
-If you want to contribute:

-1. Fork the repository.
-2. Make your changes in a new branch.
-3. Submit a pull request.

-## License

-This plugin is open-source and available under the MIT License.